 What's the Difference Between QRs and Barcodes?

 When selecting between types of code, it’s important to know which option best fits your supply chain or marketing strategy.
-Here's a quick comparison between QRs and other types of 2D barcodes:
+Below is a side-by-side comparisonbetween QRs and other types of 2D barcodes:

 QR Codes and 2D Barcodes: Key Differences and Details

 Both codes serve as carriers of information, but their designs and technical properties lead to different applications.
-For example, one format may work better in warehouse automation, while another improves customer engagement.
+Barcodes are usually better for automation, while QR codes are better for customer engagement and sharing information.

 Shape and structure

-The structural difference between QR codes and barcodes impacts branding opportunities.
+The difference in shape and structure between QR codes and barcodes impacts branding opportunities.
 QRs are typically easier to integrate into promotional materials and can be customized with unique designs and brand colors using framed QR codes to enhance visibility and recognition.

 QR codes: Use a square grid with position markers at three corners, making them easy to detect.